-The Mediterranean mountains, even at high elevations, have suffered strongly transformation of the landscapes driven by human activities throughout history.
+The Mediterranean landscapes, even at high elevations, have suffered a strong transformation landscapes driven by human activities throughout history.
 Multiple evidence from palaeoecological studies indicated an intense human impact on vegetation of Sierra Nevada since 3000 cal year BP (García-Alix and others 2017).
-From that moment onwards, increases on fire occurrence and both grazing and mining activities, were recorded for this mountain region, with an sharp intensification of the human activities in the last 150 years (García-Alix and others 2017).
-Mining, forest clearings, fuelwood and charcoal exploitations, pastoralism and also wars, have strongly impacted on the forest resources in Sierra Nevada, and on Pyrenean oak forest, as can be derived from the results of the review of historical documents (Table S4).
-As a consequence of all those activities a loss of about 90% of broadleaf Quercus species cover from medium and low elevation occurred in this mountain region (Jiménez-Olivencia and others 2015).

-Our study sites have been subjected to an intense exploitation of forest resources in history and landscape transformation.
-Although the estimated age for our sampled trees was not more than 180 years (Tables 1, 2), several documents reported the presence of oaks before that date.
+From that moment onwards, increases on fire occurrence and both grazing and mining activities, were recorded for this mountain region, with a sharp intensification of the human activities in the last 150 years (García-Alix and others 2017).
+Mining, forest clearings, firewood extraction and charcoal exploitations (these were strongly suggested in the disturbance chronology in SJ), pastoralism and also wars, have strongly impacted on the forest resources in Sierra Nevada, and on Pyrenean oak forest, as can be derived from the results of the review of historical documents.
+As a consequence a loss of about 90% of broadleaf Quercus species cover from medium and low elevation occurred in this mountain region (Jiménez-Olivencia and others 2015).
+Therefore, our study sites have been subjected to an intense exploitation of forest resources in history and landscape transformation.
+Although the estimated age for our sampled trees was lower than 180 years, several documents reported abundant oak presence before that date.
 For instance, the inventories of trees made by the Spanish Navy during the second half of 18th century, reported for Cáñar and SJ sites more than two millions and 700 000 trees respectivley, most of them juveniles, suggesting recent wood fellings (Cruz 1991).
 These numbers are a reflect of the intense exploitation of the forest resources occurring up to the end of nineteenth century (Calatrava and Sayadi 2019) and also concur with the regeneration peaks observed for several Iberian oak woodlands (e.g. Gea-Izquierdo and Cañellas 2014; Gea-Izquierdo and others 2015; Dorado-Liñán and others 2017a).

-We found similar tree competence levels in our sampled sites (Table 1), but differences in tree size and age suggest different management origin (i.e. land-use legacy).
-The analysis of growth changes revealed differences in forest history between sites (Figures 5 and S4), driven mainly by the differential pattern of the natural resource use (Jiménez-Olivencia and others 2015) (Table S4).
-On the one hand, the northern sites (e.g. San Juan), show a sequentially distribution of the land uses along the elevational gradient (Jiménez-Olivencia and others 2015): grasslands and shrublands for cattle farming are located at high elevations; then forests formation with some croplands; and at lowlands, irrigated terraces with tree crops.
-Other activities (e.g. mining) could also determine the use of natural resources, and therefore the forest structure.
-For instance, the SJ oak woodland is located in an area with a high concentration of mines and quarries that have been exploited intermitently throughout history (Table S4).
-On the other hand, woodland areas of the southern slopes (Cáñar) are mixed with a greater percentage of croplands, even reached high elevation (Calatrava and Sayadi 2019).
-Forest resources, like firewood, charcoal and acorns, have been continuously exploited in southern sites through history (Valbuena-Carabaña and Gil 2013).
-In Cáñar site, there were an arraigated tradition of charcoal extraction since fifteenth century (Jiménez-Serrano and Serrano-Gutiérrez 2004) up to middle of the 20th century.
-From this moment to the present, there were a sharp decrease of the wood extraction, mainly due to rural abandonment.
-Acorn resources have been tradiotionally exploited in this location up to 1950s (Tabla S4).
+Together with the analysis of the disturbance chronologies, the observe strong differences in stand structure, tree size and age suggest different forest history and a different management origin (i.e. land-use legacy) between Northern (coppice) and Southern Populations (high forest, open woodland, Jiménez-Olivencia and others 2015).
+It has been described a sequential distribution of land-uses along the elevational gradient in the northern site (e.g. San Juan): grasslands and shrublands for cattle farming are located at high elevations; then forests formation with some croplands; and at lowlands, irrigated terraces with tree crops (Jiménez-Olivencia and others 2015).
+Other activities like mining should have determined the forest structure at that northern location, since SJ is located in an area with a high concentration of mines and quarries that have been exploited intermitently throughout history since the 1950s???.
+On the other hand, woodland areas of the southern slopes (Cáñar) are mixed with a greater percentage of croplands along the elevational gradient where oaks occurr (Calatrava and Sayadi 2019), being firewood, charcoal and acorns continuously exploited through history (Valbuena-Carabaña and Gil 2013).
+Charcoal extraction is well known at least since the 15th century up to middle of the 20th century (Jiménez-Serrano and Serrano-Gutiérrez 2004).
+From this moment to the present, there were a sharp decrease of the wood extraction, mainly due to rural abandonment and use of gas and fosil fuels, similar to other Fagaceae stands acroos Europe and the Mediterranean (Valbuena-Carabaña and Gil 2013)..